minhctran/diffify/README.md

 diffify(
         main_path,
         old_ver,
-        make_pdf = True, # Make a pdf from the diff file.
+        new_ver = 'master'      # Can change 'master' to a different commit make_pdf = True,        # Make a pdf from the diff file.
 May throw an error if latexpdf is not properly setup clean_up = True)        # Clean the temp LaTeX files.
 Keep only the diff PDF
 ```
 **Tip:** You can also use ``diffify`` to flatten the TeX files by simply setting `old_ver` to any commit, e.g. `master`, and `clean_up = False` to keep the flattened files.

+## Recent changes:

+* Can customize the diff markup, e.g. color, strikeout, etc. See `example.py` for more details
+* Can change 'master' to a different commit.